 For some Singaporeans, the CPF LIFE payouts may be insufficient.
 Hence, it’s better to regard CPF LIFE as just one, low-risk component of a more well-rounded investment portfolio.

 What are my options for supplementing my retirement income?

 Other than CPF LIFE, there are many ways you can invest in order to grow your retirement income, such as the following.

-- Retirement plans like Income’s Gro Retire Ease can help you craft your own desired retirement lifestyle with options that let you decide when you want to retire and how long you would like to receive your monthly cash benefit.
+- Retirement plans like Income's Gro Retire Flex can help you craft your own desired retirement lifestyle with options that let you decide when you want to retire and how long you would like to receive your cash payouts.

 - Investment-linked plans (ILPs) offer not just life insurance protection, but also the option to invest and to use this investment as part of retirement planning.
 Stocks and ETFs are also a popular way to invest.
 You can tailor your selection and investment strategy to suit your risk appetite.

 - If you have extra cash to spare, consider buying properties as they have long-term investment potential and also yield rental income.

 Are you ready to start building your retirement portfolio?
 Check out Income’s savings plans to see how they can give your retirement income a boost.
 Reach out to an Income advisor if you need more help.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.

 This advertisement has not been reviewed by the Monetary Authority of Singapore.